Everyone’s always asking Thelma, “How did you train him to be like he is?”

 Which is a good thing, being calm, because they grow up to be as big as lions.
 He is a lot of dog.
 They’re well behaved, even though Baby can be headstrong.
 It’s a good thing they’re smart, too, and know how to heel.
 They can pull and push you off your feet.
 If they lean on you, you better be able to lean back.
 They are Lean-on-Bergers.

-I am a dog lover of all nationalities, but I am a huge dog lover more than I am a small dog lover.
+Telly is a dog lover of all nationalities, but she is a huge dog lover more than a small dog lover.
 Little dogs are yappy and prissy.
-I gave my Pom to my mom and my mom ruined her, turned her into a total punk.
-I had Izzy trained like a big dog.
+She gave her Pom to her mom and Alma ruined her, turned her into a total punk.
+Telly had Izzy trained like a big dog.
 She used to think like a big dog, but now she’s turned into a princess.

-I like big animals.
-We are crazy, but Brian and I have hand-fed bears in the wild.
-The first time I saw a picture of a Leonberger I wanted one.
-I showed the picture to Brian.
+Thelma likes big animals.
+They are crazy, but Steve and she have hand-fed bears in the wild.
+The first time she saw a picture of a Leonberger she wanted one.
+She showed the picture to Steve.

 “Sweet,” he said.

-We knew if we wanted to adopt a Leonberger they weren’t going to give us one.
-So, we decided we were going to pay for it, and get it as a puppy.
-We wanted the dog to be young because they don’t live long, anyway.
+They knew if they wanted to adopt a Leonberger nobody was going to give them one.
+So, they decided they were going to pay for it, and get it as a puppy.
+They wanted the dog to be young because they don’t live long.

-Leonbergers come from Leonberg, Germany, although ours came from Missouri.
-They’re a cross between a Newfoundland and a Saint Bernard and a Pyrenean mountain dog.
-They are a three-for-one deal.
+Leonbergers come from Leonberg, Germany, although theirs came from Missouri.
+They are a cross between a Newfoundland and a Saint Bernard and a Pyrenean mountain dog.
+It’s a three-for-one deal.
 They’re farm dogs, a water-resistant double coat, and Baby, since he’s a male, has a mane.

-We got him from a breeder.
-It was hard because it’s something we don’t believe in.
-It went against everything Brian and I believe in, but we felt we had paid our dues rescuing the 600-or-so dogs we’ve rescued.
+They got him from a breeder.
+It was hard because it’s something they don’t believe in.
+It went against everything Steve and Telly believe in, but they felt they had paid their dues rescuing the 600-or-so dogs they have rescued.

-I had him shipped in.
-Then, after he was delivered to Cleveland, I found out there was a place in Medina, only a half-hour away, which breeds Leonbergers.
-I was pissed.
+Telly had him shipped in.
+Then, after he was delivered to Cleveland, she found out there was a place in Medina, only a half-hour away, which breeds Leonbergers.
+She was pissed.

-He’s just a few months older than two years now, but when we got him he was less than a few months old, just older than about five weeks.
-They packed him up in a little crate that was put on a plane.
-We picked him up at the live-something at Cleveland Hopkins, although it was actually behind the airport, on the road towards the IX Center.
+The dog is just a few months older than two years now, but when they got him, he was less than a few months old, just older than about five weeks.
+He was packed up in a little crate that was shoved onto a plane.
+They picked him up at Cleveland Hopkins, although it was actually behind the airport, on the road towards the IX Center.

-When we got there, I started getting nervous.
-I thought, “He’s just a baby, I wonder if the plane ride scared him?”
-Another lady was there picking up her dog.
+When they got there, Telly started getting nervous.
+She thought, “He’s just a baby, I wonder if the plane ride scared him?”
+Another lady was picking up her dog.
 By the time she and her husband got him out of the crate he was shaking, twitchy, a basket case.

-“Oh, my God,” I said to myself, my poor dog.”
-I opened the cage and he plopped out.
-He lay on the concrete floor, looking up at me, loopy.
+“Oh, my God,” Telly said to herself, my poor dog.”
+She opened the cage and he blobbed out.
+He lay on the concrete floor, looking up at her, loopy, goofy.

 He rolled over on his back.

 There was grassy stuff in his crate, still warm, a food dish, and a water dish.
-He had had plenty of food and water for the 8-hour trip.
-It had been a first-class flight.
+He had been given plenty of food and water for the 8-hour trip.
+Even still, the grub was all gone.

-When I picked him up he wanted to play.
-He fell back down to the floor and I picked him up again.
-He rolled over in my arms.
-I rubbed his belly.
-I thought he was going to be as shaky as the other dog, scared and petrified.
-I was wrong, totally wrong.
+When she picked him up he wanted to play.
+He fell back down to the floor and she picked him up again.
+He rolled over in her arms.
+Telly rubbed his belly.
+She thought he was going to be as shaky as the other dog, scared and petrified.
+She was wrong, totally wrong.
 He was so cute, although it was easy to tell he was going to be about mischief and mess.

 He was jumbo-sized right out of the box, long fur that was ready to shed, not for a neatnik.
-After we got him home, we found out he loved water and loved dirt.
+After they got him home, they found out he loved water and loved dirt.

-From the very first second I opened his cage door we were both in love with one another.
+From the very first second Telly opened his cage door they were both in love with one another.
 “We’ve got a yard for you.”
 He liked that.
 He wasn’t a studio apartment kind of dog.
 That was obvious.

 Leonbergers grow fast, 7, 8, and 9 pounds a month for the first two years.
 He’s always been about, “When do we eat?”
-He’s been a growing boy most of the time we’ve had him.
-It’s always dinnertime sometime is how he looks at things.
-When I can’t feel his ribs anymore is when I know it’s diet time.
+He’s been a growing boy most of the time they’ve had him.
+It’s always dinnertime somewhere in the world is how he looks at things.
+When she can’t feel his ribs anymore is when she will know it’s diet time.
 He can smell any food leftover left over anywhere in the house.

-Baby has been a calm dog from the day we got him.
-He’s still always calm.
-When he sees people other than us, or dogs other than our dogs, he is cool.
+Baby has been a calm dog from the day they got him.
+When he sees people other than them, or dogs other than our dogs, he is cool.
 He loves being with people and other dogs, rather than by himself.

-We even take him everywhere, which is where our SUV comes in handy.
+They even take him everywhere, which is where their SUV comes in handy.
 He’s even gone to Cleveland Monster games, in the stands, and Cleveland Indians games, right down on the field.

 It’s like he’s high, or something.
+High on life.
 He is chill.